Noncooperative Coordination via a Trading-based Auction: Numerical Experiments

 We investigated how varying the decrement factor $\decFactor$ impacts both convergence steps and performance.
 In this experiment, we tested $\decFactor$ values ranging from 0.3 to 0.99.
 As shown in \Cref{fig:exp4_1_interrupt}, the highest number of steps occurred in the $\decFactor=0.99$ case, with a median of 57 and a maximum of 1680 steps.
 However, for $\decFactor$ values below 0.9, there was no significant improvement in the convergence rate, even for the $\decFactor=0.3$ case.

 A similar trend was observed in the Gini index and optimality gap, as shown in \Cref{fig:exp4_2_interrupt}.
 Just as there was no significant improvement in the convergence rate for smaller $\decFactor$ values, there was also no notable impact on optimality or fairness.
-Thus, as long as $\decFactor$ does not exceed 0.9, there is no significant impact on convergence steps, optimality, or fairness. \fix{ Intuitively, the decrement factor~$\gamma$ controls the rate at which the trading unit~$d$ shrinks, but it has limited influence on the eventual consensus outcome.
-A useful way to interpret this behavior is to imagine that the update dynamics effectively converge toward a region of agreement, with the $\varepsilon$--tolerance determining how close the trajectory must come before termination.
-Under this interpretation, $\gamma$ affects how quickly the process approaches this region, whereas $\varepsilon$ governs the final level of refinement.
-This explains why $\gamma$ influences convergence speed but shows little effect on fairness or optimality in our experiments. }
+Thus, as long as $\decFactor$ does not exceed 0.9, there is no significant impact on convergence steps, optimality, or fairness. \fix{ Intuitively, $\gamma$ controls the rate at which the trading unit $d$ shrinks, while $\varepsilon$ determines the final refinement level required for termination.
+This explains why $\gamma$ affects convergence speed but has limited impact on fairness or optimality in our experiments. }